streetCoderr/c2c_assessment/README.md

 * Have postgresql installed

 ### SETUP
+* Open your terminal and start postgres.
+* Create a new DB (Or you could use an existing one)
-* Ceate your env file based on the .env.sample file provided.
-Don't change anything (apart from maybe the PORT variable).
-Just copy and paste into your env file
+* Ceate your env file based on the .env.sample file provided (edit based on your DB parameters).
-* Open a tab on your terminal and start your postgresql service
-* Open another tab and enter the command `npm run initDB`.
-This initialises and sets up the database schema
 * Now, run `npm start`.
 You can now access the app on the port number you specified.
+* The live server can be accessed [here](https://crop2cash-assessment.onrender.com)
+* You can also head straight to the documentation [here](https://crop2cash-assessment.onrender.com/api-docs)